Family and friends mourn Tyre King, 13, shot by police

-The officer who shot King, Bryan Mason, a nine-year veteran of the force, will be placed on leave for at least a week during an investigation, Jacobs said.
+The man who shot King, Officer Bryan Mason, a nine-year veteran of the force, will be placed on leave for at least a week during an investigation, Jacobs said.

 Victim’s family disputes police narrative

-Attorneys who represent the teen's family released a statement saying that what police described is "out of (King's) normal character."
+Attorneys who represent the teen’s family released a statement saying what police described is “out of his normal character.”